 Digestion:

-- Proteins break down to amino acids
+- Proteins break down into amino acids

-- Fats breakdown to fatty acids
+- Fats breakdown into fatty acids

-- Carbohydrates break down to simple sugars.
+- Carbohydrates break down into simple sugars.

 Absorption:

-- The blood carries simple sugars, amino acids, glycerol, vitamins and some salt to the liver
+- The blood carries simple sugars, amino acids, glycerol, vitamins, and some salt to the liver

 - The liver stores, processes, and delivers these nutrients to the body when needed.